 Kitson Town is a rural community just north of Spanish Town, Jamaica.
-When I first visited five years ago I could not believe the vivid reds and oranges of the soil.
-It is the bauxite in the earth that gives it its other-worldly colour.
+It is the bauxite in the earth that gives the soil its vivid colour.
 This mineral is the main component of aluminium.

-From the 1950s onwards areas in and around Kitson Town were surface-mined for bauxite.
-This involved moving communities off their land; many people didn’t return.
+From the 1950s onwards the area was surface-mined for bauxite which involved moving communities off their land; many didn’t return.

-This selection of images from the series includes the vast red ‘lake’ near Mandeville, which is about 90 minutes drive from Kitson Town.
-It consists of the toxic mud residue created by processing bauxite using caustic soda.
+This selection of images from the series includes photographs of the vast red ‘lake’ near Mandeville, a 90 minutes drive from Kitson Town.
+The ‘lake’ consists of the toxic mud residue created by processing bauxite using caustic soda.